 This is where a very thin application of a good quality denture adhesive will make a big difference.
 These gels and pastes are NOT just for badly-fitting and old dentures.
 They actually work even better with newer, well-fitting teeth!

-One problem that hit the headlines a while ago was a link between denture adhesives and zinc poisoning.
-This turned out to affect some people who were using about 2 or 3 tubes of adhesive A WEEK, instead of the recommended amount where a single tube would last about 8 weeks!
+One denture adhesive problem that hit the headlines a while ago was a link between some adhesives and zinc poisoning.
+This turned out to affect only a few people who were using about 2 or 3 tubes of adhesive A WEEK, instead of the recommended amount where a single tube would last about 8 weeks!

-Essentially, their dentures fitted so badly that they had to use great wads of the gel to fill in the huge gaps under the denture.
-The correct solution would have been to get a new set of teeth.
+Essentially, their dentures fitted so badly that they had to use great wads of the gel to fill in the huge gaps under the dentures.
+The correct solution would have been to get a new set of teeth made up.

 What about denture care?